 If you state that you would like to attempt to resolve the issue(s) through mediation, an independent mediator will arrange meetings involving you and a representative of the relevant department.
 You have the right to be accompanied to the meeting by a representative of the Students' Union or another member of the university or a member of your family.
 The mediation meeting will discuss your case with the aim of reaching an agreed outcome.

 If an agreement is reached an explanation of the agreement will be written down and signed by all parties.
-You have the right to think about any proposed agreement for 24 hours and seek advice before signing.
+You have the right to think about any proposed agreement for 7 working days and seek advice before signing.
 If an agreement is reached and signed by all parties the matter is closed and cannot proceed to an academic appeals panel for further consideration.

 Academic appeals panel

 If you decided not to go through the mediation process, or if the outcome of mediation has been failure to agree, a formal academic appeals panel will be established to consider your appeal.

 The panel is chaired by a senior member of academic staff and consists of an independent member of Academic Board, the President of the Students' Union (or nominee) and the Student Appeals and Conduct Officer.
 If a mediation stage has taken place, the panel will begin by considering the mediator's papers but the mediator is not entitled to attend the panel meeting.